tweekmonster/tmux2html/README.md

 - ~~If there's practical use for animations in the future, only lines that are different should be updated to keep the size low.~~
+- Tell people to follow me on Twitter ([@cloudsiphon](https://twitter.com/cloudsiphon)) if they would like to stay up to date on tmux2html, but don't be pushy about it.

 ## Similar Projects